github/release-radar/faq.md

 Projects are chosen my the GitHub Staff each month.
 By filling out the [issue](https://github.com/mishmanners/github-release-radar/issues/new?assignees=MishManners&labels=&template=release-radar-request.yml&title=%5BRelease+Radar+Request%5D+%3Ctitle%3E) we can take a look at your project and consider it for the Release Radar.

+## What types of open source projects are considered?

+We look at everything from the top open source projects, right through to weekend hobbies.
+If you've created something cool that could benefit others, submit it.
+It doesn't have to be a huge project with hundred of contributors.

 ## Can I submit multiple times?

 Yes you can submit your project multiple times for consideration.
 Please only submit for each major version release.
 We like to share the :heart: around, so please don't get annoyed if we don't feature _every_ release you ship.